D-TGA, atrial switch (Senning) procedure and pacemaker

 0 images remaining

-The right atrial lead is curved posteriorly and going to the right atrium which has been surgically switched to correct DTGA.
-Right ventricle lead is going through the Senning baffle repair to the left ventricle.
+There is a 2-lead pacemaker in the left chest wall.
+The right atrial lead curves posteriorly into the right atrium which has been surgically switched to correct d-TGA.
+The tight ventricular lead courses through the Senning baffle repair to the left ventricle.

-There is no pneumothorax or pleural effusion.
+No pneumothorax or pleural effusion.
 Normal pulmonary vasculature.
-There is normal osseous structures.
+Normal osseous structures.